zuraenee/30-Algorithms-in-30-Days/README.md

 The algorithm is a simple brute force algorithm for finding the largest palindrome made from the product of two 3-digit numbers.
 It works by iterating through all possible pairs of 3-digit numbers and checking if the product of the two numbers is a palindrome.
 A palindrome is a number that reads the same backwards and forwards.
 The algorithm uses a simple function to check if a number is a palindrome.
 The function works by first converting the number to a string, then reversing the string, and then converting the reversed string back to a number.
 If the original number and the reversed number are equal, then the number is a palindrome.
 The algorithm is simple to implement, but it is not very efficient.
 The time complexity of the algorithm is O(n^2), where n is the number of 3-digit numbers.
 This is because the algorithm has to iterate through all possible pairs of 3-digit numbers.
 There are more efficient algorithms for finding the largest palindrome made from the product of two 3-digit numbers.
 One such algorithm is the Rabin-Karp algorithm.
 The Rabin-Karp algorithm works by first converting the two 3-digit numbers to strings.
 The algorithm then uses a hash function to hash the two strings.
 The hash function is a function that takes a string as input and returns a unique integer value.
 The algorithm then uses the hash function to find all possible palindromes that can be made from the two 3-digit numbers.
 The time complexity of the Rabin-Karp algorithm is O(n), where n is the length of the two 3-digit numbers.

+### Fixed Array - Day 11

+This algorithm merges two arrays into one.
+The program first asks the user to enter the size of the two arrays.
+Then, it creates two arrays of the specified size and a third array that will hold the merged arrays.
+The program then loops through the first array and adds each element to the third array.
+It then loops through the second array and adds each element to the third array, starting at the index where the first array ended.
+Finally, the program prints the merged array to the console.

+### Sum Square Difference - Day 12

+This algorithm is a simple program that takes a number as input and prints the sum of all the numbers from 1 to that number.
+The program first initializes a variable called sum to 0.
+It then loops from 1 to the input number, adding each number to the sum variable.
+Finally, the program prints the value of the sum variable.

+### Multiplication Table - Day 13

+### FLoat Stack Algorithm - Day 14

+### Reverse Addition - Day 15